deadlysnowman3308/upgraded-ARP-Poisoning/README.md

 # upgraded-ARP-Poisoning

 ### After running this tool, wait for 1-2 minutes then automatically your Internet will be disconnected !!
-### Also all connected devices also can't connect to internet
+### All connected devices also can't connect to the internet.

 <br>